yceruto/django-bootstrap-dialogs/README.rst

 bootstrap-dialogs
 =================

-Creating forms and messages on less time and less code (Windows modal based on Twitter Bootstrap 3).
+Javascript library for create forms and messages on less time and less code (Windows modal based on Twitter Bootstrap 3).

 Requirements
 ------------